 Liesl H. Eberhardt

-Dr. Liesl Eberhardt is an Instructor in the Department of Communication.
-She began her teaching career as a Senior Graduate Teaching Assistant at UCCS in 2001 teaching in the public speaking course as a Recitation Instructor.
+~ Background Information ~Dr. Liesl H. Eberhardt is a senior instructor in the Department of Communication.
+She began her teaching career as a senior graduate teaching assistant at UCCS in 2001 teaching in the public speaking course as a recitation instructor.
 She now enjoys teaching a variety of communication courses within the department.
 Her research interests fall primarily within the area of leadership and organizational communication, specifically perceptions of gender differences in leadership styles across different organizational contexts and the study of administrative leadership.
-Her research has been presented at the Women in Education Leadership conferences and featured in the Women in Higher Education newsletter.
+Her research has been presented at the Women in Education Leadership conferences and featured in the Women in higher education newsletter.
 She has also presented her research at both the National Communication Association and the Rocky Mountain Communication Association annual conventions.
 She was featured as one of Curiosity Unlimited' s 2013-2014 monthly keynote speakers, speaking in March of 2014 on Understanding Bad Leadership.
 In the Dec.
 9, 2013 issue of the Scribe, she was interviewed for an article titled Gender preferences for teachers, bosses not as prevalent, based on a recent Forbes article.
 In the spring of 2011, the UCCS newsletter, Communique, featured Liesl and her students in an article on teaching strategies, student engagement, and incorporating new technologies into higher education.
 She is currently co-authoring a book prospectus, Contemporary leadership: evaluating gender perspectives, media effects, and diversity.